tgs/extractframes/doc/source/invocation.rst

    will *first* take the frames that you select, and *then* stretch or squish those frames to fill the output requirement.

+.. option:: --keep-numbers

+   Normally, the output frames are renumbered so that the first frame in the given bounds is frame 0.  :option:`--keep-numbers` overrides this, so that the output frames have the same numbers as the bounds you specified (although this is not any *faster* than normal: [#f1]_).
+So if you say :samp:`extract.py --take 10-20 --keep-numbers infile.avi out%d.jpg`, the output files will be :file:`out10.jpg` through :file:`out20.jpg`.

+   If you use this option with :option:`--stretch-to`, then the first frame number will be the same as the first number you specify with :option:`--take`, but the last number will be different because there is a different number of frames.

+.. [#f1]
+   Under the hood, there is still renumbering happening, because :program:`ffmpeg` numbers frames starting with 1 but we start them with 0.
+   So, unfortunately, :option:`--keep-numbers` is not any faster than the normal mode.